dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Now running our game we get the benefits of `raw mode` and things are cleaned up for us nicely without side effects.
+Now running our game we get the benefits of our terminal being in `raw mode` and things are cleaned up for us nicely
+without side effects.
+We now listen to the users keyboard and are executing functions on each key we're interested in for navigation.
+Naturally our next step should be to actually navigate our player on the board.

 ## Moving around

 ## Generating the terrain